BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk12Lab.md

 Next, select "Find lowest diagnostic rank" and input your taxonomic data file (from last step, should autodetect).
 Require the lowest rank to be at least Subkingdom.
 This command reconciles differing blast results to the most specific identification possible.

-Then select "Summarize taxonomy" to count the sequences from each taxnomic group in your results.
-Finally, select "Summarize phylogeny" on the summarized taxonomy file, showing ranks from root to Class.
+Then select "Summarize taxonomy" to count the sequences from each taxnomic group ("Fetch taxonomic representation on data") in your results.
+Finally, select "Draw phylogeny" and enter your "lowest diagnostic rank" file, showing ranks from root to Class.
 How do you interpret these results?

 ###Assignment
 * Due Wednesday, April 15 at 5 pm